CassidyLe98/Thesis_KalmanFilters/Unscented_KFs/Albers/README.md

 ## Contents

 ## Getting Started
-A thorough explanation of this implementation is detailed in **Chapter 7.3** of the corresponding [thesis paper](https://sites.google.com/g.hmc.edu/cle/thesis).

 ## About the Model
 For more information on the model, please read the section called **Mechanistic models** or look at the **S2 Appendix** in the following paper: